-Jeff Kaier enters his third year as an assistant coach for the UAlbany baseball team in 2014.
+Jeff Kaier enters his fourth year as an assistant coach for the UAlbany baseball team in 2015.
 He works with position players along with practice management, scheduling, and academic support.
 Kaier also facilitates summer and winter camps, manages summer ball placement, and is the team's third base coach on game day.

 Kaier played a key role in putting together UAlbany’s 2013-14 incoming class that was recognized as the top recruiting class in the Northeast Region by Baseball America.
 Right-handed pitcher Stephen Woods highlighted the group, opting to attend UAlbany after the Tampa Bay Rays selected him in the sixth round of the 2013 MLB Draft.

 Under Kaier’s surveillance, the Great Danes featured two all-conference selections in the 2014 season, as infielder Brian Bullard earned first-team honors and Evan Harasta was named to the second team, as well as the all-academic team.

 In 2013, Kaier helped the Great Danes earn a No. 3 seed in the America East Tournament with a 16-14 overall conference record.
 In addition, UAlbany garnered seven all-conference honors, including outfielder Josh Nethaway’s first-team accolade.
 In addition, centerfielder Nolan Gaige and first baseman Greg Muller earned second-team honors, while third baseman Matt Hinchy was named to the all-rookie squad.
 The Great Danes finished second in the league with a .274 collective batting average and a .288 mark in league play, while also boasting a program-record .966 team fielding percentage.
 Academically, Kaier aided the Great Danes to a team GPA just shy of a 3.0, marking the program’s best output.